We are what we eat. Or, are we?

 While talking about identities, it is usually the personal that comes to the forefront.
 It is no surprise then that this issue is dominated by personal stories of explorations into one’s identity through food.
-In A Taste Of Faith, Nilofar Shamim Haja writes about how the trajectories of her food choices led her to embrace new ideologies at different stages in her life.
+In here A Taste Of Faith, Nilofar Shamim Haja writes about how the trajectories of her food choices led her to embrace new ideologies at different stages in her life.
 The essay delves into the intertwined intricacies of food and faith, and how an individual has to steer through these cross-cutting networks, given the immense societal pressure to conform.

-In Things I’ve Eaten Off The Ground, Brianna Minks talks about how foraging for food as a child shaped her identity as a woman.
-While Sheri Linder writes about how her daughter found her faith not in a synagogue, but in a kitchen miles away from home in The Transmission Of Tradition, Amelia Carl welcomes a new member into her family’s fold in That Sweet Potato Fluff.
+In where to buy prednisone Things I’ve Eaten Off The Ground, Brianna Minks talks about how foraging for food as a child shaped her identity as a woman.
+While Sheri Linder writes about how her daughter found her faith not in a synagogue, but in a kitchen miles away from home in T he Transmission Of Tradition, Amelia Carl welcomes a new member into her family’s fold in That Sweet Potato Fluff.

 What’s In Your Fridge, asks Natalie Hardwick in her piece that explains why our fridges are the microphones, if our food were to speak for us.
 This essay is a collaborative work with photographer Tanya Houghton, whose striking images that document fridges in London homes add further texture to the narrative.
 Another photo story that shines through in this issue is Bangkok-based photographer Akkara Naktamna’s Spiritual Offerings.
 It showcases a range of food offerings left behind for the Gods in the streets of Thailand.
 These pictures lend us an insight into different shades of hope, faith and belief.